-From the start of the project one key benchmark was to satisfy medical, healthcare and human motion professionals that the new saddle would eliminate or at least greatly reduce well known problems with conventional nosed saddles.
-These are the restrictions to blood flow in the groin area, also imposing severe pressure (multiples of body weight on impact) on soft tissues not evolved to bear pressure.
+From the start of the project one key benchmark was to satisfy medical, healthcare and human-motion professionals that the saddle would eliminate or at least greatly reduce well known problems with conventional nosed saddles.
+These are the restrictions to blood flow in the groin area, also imposing severe pressure (multiples of body weight on impact) on soft tissues which are not evolved to bear pressure.

 We’re very grateful for the number of specialists.
 Urologists, motion analysts, therapists and trainers, who provided advice and encouragement throughout development.
 The Manta saddle is a better product for their expertise.

-We welcome active collaboration with researchers.
+We always welcome active collaboration with researchers.
 We were given reason to believe the Manta saddle has therapeutic potential, from informal tests at Dundee hospital (post-operation patients, during IMAR research), and rider’s reports.

 Two significant medical development milestones were: